 Head Office Team

-Donna Gough, Office Manager
+Donna Gough, Senior Operations Manager

 "I’ve worked as Office Manager since 2011, overseeing the office staff and work tasks.
 I am also heavily involved with membership recruitment, sponsorship liaison and promotion.
 I also work on the company finances.